 - Invoked in Rob Roy, when Rob's wife Mary tells him about a sex dream she had involving a Selkie.

 - Selkies, or more accurately the Selch, also show up in Home from the Sea, in a much larger role.
+The main character has to marry a Selkie to fulfill a bargain her family made centuries ago.

 - British fantasy author Susan Cooper has written both a picture book and a novel featuring selkies.
 The picture book, Selkie Girl, recounts a traditional selkie legend from Ireland.
 The novel, Seaward, features characters who turn out to be selkies.